Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 What time does court run?

 Court starts at 10am, with a morning break from 11.30am to 11.45am.
-There is a lunch break from 1pm to 2.15pm, and then court will continue till 5pm (with a short afternoon break from 3.30pm to 3.45pm).
+There is a lunch break from 1pm to 2.15pm.
+After the lunch break, court starts again.
+There is a short afternoon break from 3.30 to 3.45 pm, and court finishes at 5pm.

 Often cases are seen in a ‘first come, first served’ manner.
 After you have talked with the duty lawyer or your assigned lawyer, they will let the registrar know you are ready.
 You have to wait until you hear your name called out.